Reionization after JWST: a photon budget crisis?: Alternative Assumptions

 \subsection{A lower $\xi_{\rm ion}$ value?}

 Through the main text we have used the fit for $\xi_{\rm ion}$ as a function of $\MUV$ and $z$ from \citet{Simmonds24_xiion}.
 Other reionization-era results from \citet{Atek24_Nature_xiion} and \citet{Endsley23_reionization} also find enhanced ionizing-photon production, though in the latter case it decreases towards the faint end, rather than increase.
-We can conservatively bracket the uncertainty in $\xi_{\rm ion}$ by performing a run with $\log_{10}\xi_{\rm ion}/(\rm Hz\, erg^{-1}) = 25.5$, comparable to the lowest mean values measured in \citet[][see third panel of Fig.~\ref{fig:nioncutoff}]{Endsley23_reionization}.
+We have found that the photometric results in \citet{Endsley23_reionization} can be approximately fit by \be \log_{10} \xi_{\rm ion} = 25.5 - 0.03 \,\times (\MUV+18), \ee for the two faint bins in their calibration (and this relation underestimates $\xi_{\rm ion}$ for the brightest bin).
+We show in Table~\ref{tab:assumpt_summary} how taking this relation still overpredicts $\tau_{\rm CMB}$.
+A recent spectroscopic analysis in \citet{Pahl:2024utu} finds a mean $\VEV{\log_{10} \xi_{\rm ion}/(\rm Hz\, erg^{-1})} = 25.38$ for their $z>4$ sample, which translates into a mean $\VEV{\xi_{\rm ion}} = 10^{25.57} \rm Hz\, erg^{-1}$ (Pahl, Private Communication) as expected of a lognormal variable with a 0.4 dex scatter.
+We can, then, conservatively bracket the uncertainty in $\xi_{\rm ion}$ by performing a run with $\log_{10}\xi_{\rm ion}/(\rm Hz\, erg^{-1}) = 25.5$, comparable to the lowest mean values measured in \citet[][see third panel of Fig.~\ref{fig:nioncutoff}]{Endsley23_reionization} and the running mean of \citet{Pahl:2024utu}.
 We show the result of this analysis in Fig.~\ref{fig:fescMturn_appendix}, where the three observational constraints overlap over a small range of parameter space.
 This represents a possible compromise solution, requiring both a cutoff brighter than $\MUV\sim -14$ (potentially detectable) plus a downward revision on $\xi_{\rm ion}$ (possibly indicating an observational bias or mismodeling).